shanmbic/cpython/Doc/library/asyncio-eventloop.rst

      to bind the socket to locally.
 The *local_host* and *local_port* are looked up using getaddrinfo(), similarly to *host* and *port*.

+   .. versionchanged:: 3.5

-   On Windows with :class:`ProactorEventLoop`, SSL/TLS is not supported.
+      On Windows with :class:`ProactorEventLoop`, SSL/TLS is now supported.

    .. seealso::